Dragodraki/BringExeToFront/README.md

 &emsp; BringExeToFront.exe PID|ProcessName [/Parameter]

 Parameters:
-/R    -> reverse, use first opened process if same name /H    -> show this help instead
+&emsp; /R    -> reverse, use first opened process if same name &emsp; /H    -> show this help instead

 Examples:
-BringExeToFront.exe 7032
+&emsp; BringExeToFront.exe 7032
-BringExeToFront.exe calc.exe
+&emsp; BringExeToFront.exe calc.exe
-BringExeToFront.exe calc.exe /R
+&emsp; BringExeToFront.exe calc.exe /R

 Hint: Please be aware that Microsoft possible plans to disable WMIC by default in the future.
 In this case activating window by process name wouldn't be longer possible for BringExeToFront.